 And finally Tales of Mr. Rhee by Dirk Manning, illustrated by Joshua Ross and colored by Austin McKinley and Sean Burres.
 Letters by Jim Reddington.

-This book has a special place in my heart because you just do not see an African-American guy cast as a wizard-for-hire / paranormal investigator very often.
+This book has a special place in my heart because you just don’t see an African-American guy cast as a wizard-for-hire / paranormal investigator very often.
 Now granted, he does his fair share of beating on people, but he’s not a stereotypical thug.
 As a kid he experimented with the occult and accidentally raised a nasty demon, so he apprenticed to a wizard to learn how to survive.

-I’m not sure the book quite lives up to my enthusiasm for it but I’m really looking forward to seeing it grow and evolve.
+I’m not sure the book quite lives up to my enthusiasm for it yet, but I’m really looking forward to seeing it grow and evolve.
 And to finding out how Mr. Rhee is going to get out of where they left him.
 You can see more from the book on the Kickstarter page they used to fund the hardcover edition of Tales of Mr. Rhee.
-It may not be your cup of tea, and if not that’s fine, but it’s so unique that I enjoy telling people about it.
+It may not be your cup of tea, and that’s fine, but it’s so unique that I enjoy telling people about it.

 And that’s the list of super comics and graphic novels about magic!
 If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!